sourcefranke/dice_arithmetic/README.md

 By writing two number, like seen here:
 > prime[ 50, 100 ]

-... you then define both a minimum and a maximum number for the defined range.
+... you then define both a minimum, and a maximum number for the defined range.

 #### Range
 Speaking of range ... analog to primes I could introduce a term for just using every number within borders: